anushanesargi/CV/README.md

 ## Hobbies

-I am very open to new experiences hence try everything that interests me like baking, painting, yoga, cycling, badminton.
-Pottery is something that I have recently started learning and I love it.
+I like change and the concept of trying out everything that facinates me.
+Thus, I have multiple hobbies like baking, cooking, cycling, playing badminton, pottery.
+Tennis is something that I have recently learnt.